 In 1900, there was a big strong-muscled mule name of Thomas, what belonged to

-and click up his hoofs all night at a barn dance.
+click up his hoofs all night at a barn dance.
 He won every dance contest that they ever did

 The years went by, (by all accounts they all went by in proper order), and Arthritis

-short walk down Euthanasia Lane when Scrap Metal Andy stepped in and offered to
+walk down Euthanasia Lane when Scrap Metal Andy stepped in and offered to give the mule

 Thomas got 4 shiny new tin legs and he was good for another 5 years.
 Only